tc39/proposal-thenable-curtailment/README.md

 > promises, but also trace thenables.

 The problem we would like to address is that `then` lookup follows the whole prototype chain.
 Including builtin prototypes and `Object.prototype`.
+This is particularly dangerous when working with types where 'thenable' dispatch was unexpected.

 ## Why is this a problem?